au-research/ARDC-23-things/_things/thing-16.md

 category: Let's talk data
 ---
 ## Getting started
-### Two choices for Thing 16!
+### Two choices for this Thing!

-Two exciting things are happening with data and journal publishers.
 More and more journal publishers are asking authors to make the data underpinning a journal article available.
 And, new forms of data publishing are emerging: data journals.

 ![publishers with data policies](../images/funders-slide.png)

 It’s all about ensuring that the research being described in the article is based on solid, reproducible science.
-Thinking back to [Thing 5: Data Sharing](thing-5.md), remember that *available* can be “open” or “shared” through mediated access.

 ### Choice 1: Journal data policies